AChevva/CDP-AzureDataFactory/README.md

 # CDP-AzureDataFactory
-This is to test Github &amp; ADF integration
+This setup is to test Github and ADF integration